processing/art-plus-code/_curriculum/04-02-Lessons.md

     It’s the coordinates of your Mouse position!
 It’s telling us where our cursor is in the canvas’ space.

 Now, we can clearly and plainly see that mouseX and mouseY are storing and rewriting new values of data based on where you mouse position is.
-Data isn’t just a spreadsheet, but “the quantities, characters, or symbols on which operations are performed by a computer, being stored and transmitted in the form of electrical signals and recorded on magnetic, optical, or mechanical recording media” (Oxford Language Dictionary).
+Data isn’t just a spreadsheet, but “the quantities, characters, or symbols on which operations are performed by a computer, being stored and transmitted in the form of electrical signals and recorded on magnetic, optical, or mechanical recording media,” (definition from Oxford Language Dictionary).

-We can understand Data more expansively, and see how using variables is storing information (data) and then enabling us to utilize it in artistic, creative ways.
+We can understand data more expansively, and see how using variables is storing information and then enabling us to utilize it in artistic, creative ways.

 ## Lesson Plan 2: What you can do with Variables